fotahub/fotahub-device-sdk-win32/docs/getting-started/thingshadow.md

 }
 ```

 From there on, the device listens for MQTT messages being published at the `ShadowTopicPrefix/update/delta` topic.
-It retrieves the delta state document from the body of such messages, and checks whether it includes a new firmware version the device should be updated to and the checksum or signature of the new firmware version like in the following example:
+It retrieves the delta state document from the body of such messages, and checks whether it includes a new firmware version the device should be updated to as well as the verification data, i.e., the checksum or signature of the new firmware version like in the following example:

 ```json
 {